Summary

 UX Best Practices to Boost Conversion Rates

 Be mindful of the number of clicks and keystrokes a user must perform during checkout.
 Reduce the number of data fields collected to avoid form fatigue.
 Eliminate unnecessary steps.
 Try consolidating the number of pages in the checkout flow from three or four to two or just one.
+Reduce clutter on the pages.
+Most checkout pages do not have a menu or navigation at the top of the screen.
+There should not be any stock photography or illustrations to distract the user from the primary focus of capturing the data needed for checkout.

 Avoid the need for the customer to go backward in the checkout flow, which increases the likelihood of cart abandonment.
 Design in a way that keeps the customer on the current page or advancing to the next.
 Repeat the shopping cart’s critical details about selected plans, unit quantities, billing frequency, and subscription length.
 Allow options for users to edit the shopping cart on the same page rather than requiring them to click the back button on the browser.
 Adding simple plus/minus buttons, toggles, and drop-down menus into the cart keeps the presentation clean but offers users the flexibility to change their minds.